corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/collaborative-recovery/introduction-cr.md

 Scenarios such as when a node's database is manually tampered with are not fully supported in Version 1.2.

-## Compatibility with other Corda Enterprise libraries
+## Compatibility with other Corda: Enterprise Edition  libraries

-If you are using other R3 Corda Enterprise libraries, you may need to take extra steps to ensure Collaborative Recovery will work if it is ever needed.
+If you are using other R3 Corda: Enterprise Edition  libraries, you may need to take extra steps to ensure Collaborative Recovery will work if it is ever needed.

 ### Tokens SDK - fully compatible